mario-guerra/rustybus/README.md

 be used with the rust-listener project (https://github.com/mario-guerra/rust-listener).
 Messages intended for sending to a queue must be piped as input to the rustybus executable.

-Use one of the following commands to interact with the service bus using a Windows terminal:
+Use one of the following commands to interact with the service bus using a Windows terminal.

 To send:
 >type .\json_files\sample_message_earth.json | cargo run send <queue name>
 or